melaniewalsh/mwalsh/index.md

 ---
 Hi!
 I'm a PhD candidate in 20th/21st century American literature at Washington University in St. Louis.
 I'm interested in networks, new media, and the digital humanities.

 I built this website (using [Jekyll](https://jekyllrb.com/ "yeah Jekyll rules") and [GitHub Pages](https://pages.github.com/ "also lovely")) so I could start sharing my projects publicly and, most importantly, so I could learn from people smarter than me.
-So check out my blog if you'd like to see what I'm working on and nerd along.
+Check out my blog if you'd like to see what I'm working on and nerd along.